reiver/golang-backend-training/chapters/logging/README.md

 # 3. Logging ([Golang Backend Training](../../README.md))

+In this chapter you will create a **logger**.

+Loggers let programmers record information about events.

+At first you logger will be simple.
+But we will keep adding to it until it is quite powerful & sophisticated.

 ## 3.1.
 Create a simple logger

-In this section you will №1 create a logger, and then №2 create a (very simple) program that uses that logger.
+Let's start of by №1 creating a simple logger, and then №2 creating a (very simple) program that uses that logger.

-(Loggers let programmers record information about events.)

 The program you will create (that uses that logger you created) will log the following:—